Mithun103/Experiment-08-Encoders-and-decoders-/README.md

 ### PROGRAM
 ```
 Program for encoder and decoder and verify its truth table in quartus using Verilog programming.
-Developed by: Aakashraj M
+Developed by: MITHUN MS
-RegisterNumber: 212222100002
+RegisterNumber: 212222240067
 ```

 ## Program for Encoder